zealws/burrow/README.md

-# Burrow - Golang Restful API Framework
+# Burrow

-Burrow is a REST API Framework designed with:
+Burrow is a REST API Framework designed with the following in mind:

 - Convention over Configuration
 - Simplicity